DCotterill/halixia-hugo/content/ma/time-to-meditate-2217.md

 layout: static
 ---

-Find out about group mediation
+Find out about group mediation.

 Engage in group meditation for enhanced focus, relaxation, and inner peace, benefiting from the collective energy of the meditation group.